ToolJet/ToolJet/docs/docs/data-sources/bigquery.md

 ## Connection

-Please refer [this](https://cloud.google.com/bigquery/docs/bigquery-web-ui) link to enable BigQuery API in Google Cloud Console.
+To connect to BigQuery, you need to enable BigQuery API in your Google Cloud Console.
+You can follow the steps to enable BigQuery API from [this link](https://cloud.google.com/bigquery/docs/bigquery-web-ui).

-Create **Service Account** and **key**, then get your configs downloaded as **JSON**

-To add a new BigQuery, click on the `+` button on data sources panel at the left-bottom corner of the app editor.
-Select BigQuery from the modal that pops up.

-ToolJet requires the config json downloaded from your account to connect to BigQuery.
-Paste the json into the `Private key` field.
+Next, you need to create a service account and generate a key for the same.
+You can follow the steps to create a service account from [this link](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

+Now, copy and paste the data from the downloaded JSON file into the **Private key** field in the BigQuery data source form.

-**The json looks like**:
+**The json file should look like this:**

  ```json
  {